 Kick back whilst sipping Champagne (you absolute baller) to ease you into the evening.

 We’ll be honest, we’re yet to visit and successfully resist one of the delicious fromages from the cheese trolley – there’s usually at least 20 varieties to choose from.

-Alternatively, go the full hog and order one of the excellent French dishes from the menu – the Boeuf Bourguignon is totally divine.
+Alternatively, go the whole hog and order one of the excellent French dishes from the menu – the Boeuf Bourguignon is totally divine.